Groucho Marx

-Julius Henry "Groucho" Marx (/ˈgraʊtʃoʊ/; October 2, 1890 – August 19, 1977) was an American comedian, actor, writer, stage, film, radio, singer, television star and vaudeville performer.
-He is generally considered to have been a master of quick wit and one of America's greatest comedians.
+Julius Henry "Groucho" Marx (/ˈgraʊtʃoʊ/; October 2, 1890 – August 19, 1977) was an American comedian, actor, writer, and singer who performed in films and vaudeville on television, radio, and the stage.
+He is considered one of North America's greatest comedians.

-He made 13 feature films as a team with his siblings the Marx Brothers; he was the third-born of the brothers.
-He also had a successful solo career primarily on radio and television, most notably as the host of the game show You Bet Your Life.
+Marx made 13 feature films as a team with his brothers, who performed under the name the Marx Brothers, of whom he was the third born.
+He also had a successful solo career, primarily on radio and television, most notably as the host of the game show You Bet Your Life.

-His distinctive appearance, carried over from his days in vaudeville, included quirks such as an exaggerated stooped posture, spectacles, cigar, and a thick greasepaint mustache and eyebrows.
-These exaggerated features resulted in the creation of one of the most recognizable and ubiquitous novelty disguises, known as Groucho glasses: a one-piece mask consisting of horn-rimmed glasses, a large plastic nose, bushy eyebrows and mustache.
+His distinctive appearance, carried over from his days in vaudeville, included quirks such as an exaggerated stooped posture, spectacles, cigar, and a thick greasepaint moustache (later a real moustache) and eyebrows.